 Sync Passwords: LastPass, KeePass, or 1Password

-There are two easy options for accessing LastPass on your Android: the standalone combination password-manager-browser app (free), and the Dolphin browser extension (free), which is used with the Dolphin browser (much like you use the extension with your desktop browser).
+There are two easy options for accessing LastPass on your Android: the standalone combination password-manager-browser app (free), and the Dolphin browser extension (free) [Broken Link Removed], which is used with the Dolphin browser (much like you use the extension with your desktop browser).
 If you don’t already use Dolphin, I recommend downloading it.
 Once you’ve signed into the LastPass app or logged in from the Dolphin extension, your passwords will be synced and ready to go.

 Regardless of Apple’s intentions, a lot of people have a Mac and an Android phone.
 If you’re a member of this group, you can use the apps above to wirelessly transfer files; get your music anywhere; stream to AirPlay devices; sync your contacts, calendars, tasks, and notes; and create a seamless browsing experience between your Android and your Mac.
 Don’t be held back by using two different systems — use these apps to enjoy mobile freedom!